AbbyEeninkwinkel/Workshop-Log-Collector/README.md

 <br>
 This repo supports a hands-on demo on configuring a simple log collector and SIEM.<br>
 <br>
 Disclaimer: This is a walkthrough hands-on demo for experts.
 You must make you own judgement about safely instally and running code downloaded from the web.
-I am not responsible for any damage to systems belonging to you or to others.
-Copyrights reserved for trade marks of respective owners<br>
+The supplied yml files are NOT secure enough for production systems.
+I am not responsible for any damage to systems belonging to you or to others.<br>
 <br>
 <img src="web_assets/Overview_01.png">
 <br>